 How To Get Your 2 or 3 Month Old Baby On A Schedule

 Your 2 or 3 month old is nowhere near ready for a by-the-clock schedule (at least, most aren’t), so it’s best not to try for one.
-If you push for a clock-based schedule too soon, you run the risk of keeping your baby awake too long between some naps, and that can lead to overtiredness, which in turn will make both naps and nights rough.
+If you push for a clock-based schedule too soon, you run the risk of keeping your baby awake too long between some naps, and that can lead to overtiredness.
+In turn, this will make both naps and nights rough.
 So, it’s best just to watch your baby’s cues and put her down as soon as she seems sleepy.
-You can begin to work towards some predictability by setting one or two fixed points in your baby’s day, but avoid trying for too many.
+You can begin to work towards some predictability by setting one or two fixed points in your baby’s day.
+But avoid trying for too many fixed points.
 Similarly, you can begin to work on helping your baby fall asleep without sleep associations, by putting her down slightly awake for one or possibly two naps.

 How To Get Your 4 Month Old Baby On A Schedule

 Your 4 month old baby will have limited ability to be on a true by-the-clock schedule.
-Your best way to add predictability and structure to your day is to follow more of a routine, rather than a schedule.
-Your routine may be something like eat-play-sleep, like Babywise (even if you don’t use all its ideas), or something unique you create for your unique baby.
+The best way to add predictability and structure to your day is to follow more of a routine, rather than a schedule.
+Your routine may be something like eat-play-sleep, like Babywise (even if you don’t use all its ideas).
+Or you can use something unique that you create for your unique baby.
 Predictability not only helps you plan your day, but for some babies, particularly slow-to-adapt babies, it helps them feel more secure.
-On the other hand, some parents prefer to simply follow baby’s cues at this age, and not worry about a clock-based schedule at this point.
+On the other hand, some parents prefer to simply follow baby’s cues at this age, and not worry about a clock-based schedule.
 Find what works for you and, most importantly, your baby.

 How To Get Your 5, 6, or 7 Month Old Baby